Avi Nesher

-Biography
+Early life

-Avi Nesher was born and raised in Ramat Gan, Israel.
-The child of a Romanian-born diplomat, and a mother who came from Russia.
+Avi Nesher was born in Ramat Gan, Israel and later raised on the Upper West Side in Manhattan in New York City.
+His father was a diplomat from Czernowitz, and his mother came from Yedenitz in Bessarabia.
+His parents were Holocaust survivors, his father was in labor camps in Romania and his mother lost all her family.
 In 1965, he moved with his family to the United States.
-He graduated from high school at sixteen and studied international relations at Columbia University.
+He graduated from Ramaz School and studied international relations at Columbia University.
 In 1971 he returned to Israel.
-Nesher enlisted into the IDF elite special forces unit Sayeret Matkal, but after a year was reassigned as an intelligence analyst.
+Nesher enlisted into the IDF elite special forces unit Sayeret Matkal where Yoni Netanyahu was his superior.
+He served for a year, before being injured.
+He then studied international relations for two years at Columbia University before returning to the IDF.
+He fought in the Yom Kippur War in 1973 and lost two close childhood friends.